BOOKS | DIGITAL | MEDIA

 Cindy Faughnan writes contemporary middle grade fiction that often takes place in Vermont where she taught seventh and eighth grade English, hiked through the woods and fields, and milked cows.
 She completed an MFA in Writing for Children and Young Adults at Vermont College of Fine Arts and was a recipient of the PEN New England Children’s Book Caucus Discovery Award.

-Emma Fick’s new book, BORDER CROSSINGS: A JOURNEY ON THE TRANS-SIBERIAN RAILWAY, was published by Harper Design earlier this year.
-This extraordinary book chronicles her epic train journey from Beijing to Moscow in 240 pages of watercolor illustrations and hand-written text.
+Emma Fick’s BORDER CROSSINGS: A JOURNEY ON THE TRANS-SIBERIAN RAILWAY, was published by Harper Design in 2022.
+The extraordinary book chronicles her epic train journey from Beijing to Moscow in 240 pages of watercolor illustrations and hand-written text.

 Emma started drawing and writing in this style while on a Fulbright Scholarship in Serbia, teaching English.
 She began to chronicle Serbian culture, from grandiose themes to minute details, in a series of watercolor illustrations she called “Snippets.”
 Eventually she published both Snippets of Serbia (Komshe), and Snippets of New Orleans (UL Press).